Steve Barclay: Secretary of State for Exiting the European Union

 Barclay was appointed as Secretary of State for Exiting the European Union in November 2018 following the resignation of Dominic Raab.
 It was reported that Barclay would focus on the domestic preparations rather than negotiations for Brexit.
 He retained his role as Brexit Secretary in Boris Johnson's first and second cabinets.

+At the 2019 general election, Barclay was again re-elected with an increased vote share of 72.5% and an increased majority of 29,993.

 He ceased to be Brexit Secretary at 11:00 pm on 31 January 2020, the moment the Department for Exiting the European Union was closed down as the UK formally left the EU.

 Chief Secretary to the Treasury

 Barclay was appointed as the Chief Secretary to the Treasury in February 2020, replacing Rishi Sunak who had been appointed Chancellor of the Exchequer following the resignation of Sajid Javid.

 In May 2020, Barclay appeared on BBC's Question Time and was corrected by presenter Fiona Bruce about the number of people who had received the Government's COVID-19 testing.